-However, while improvements to traditional safety measures are positive, we know that our commitment to health and safety requires more work.
-Sexual harassment is a critical health and safety issue for BHP and for our industry.
-One incident at our sites is one too many - and we remain committed to working to ensure that all our people can go to work feeling safe and respected.
+However, we know that our commitment to health and safety requires more work.
+Sexual harassment is a critical health and safety issue for BHP and for our industry - and we remain committed to ensuring that all our people can go to work feeling safe and respected.